 Even though Chinese New Year is considered to be the first day of the first lunar month, the festival is celebrated for seven consecutive days starting from the eve of Chinese New Year right till the Lantern festival.

 Officially the eve and the three following days are given a public holiday but the rest four days are also days off work as they are taken from weekends.
-The dates for 2017 are from January 27th to 2nd February with the calendar wise Chinese New Year occurring on 28th January 2017.
+In 2024, Chinese New Year occurs on Tuesday, 5 February 2024.

 Every year in this calendar is represented by a zodiac animal sign and there are twelve animals in total.
 The signs repeat every twelve years.
 This festival marks the start of a new lunar cycle and is called the Spring Festival in the northern hemisphere as it occurs between the December solstice and the March equinox.